Supernatural High

-Supernatural High was Freda Payne's eighth studio album and her second for Capitol Records.
+Supernatural High is Freda Payne's eighth studio album and her second for Capitol Records.
 The first track is a medley of two songs devoted to the subject of happiness - a cover of the old 1929 song "Happy Days Are Here Again" and an original song entitled "Happy Music (Dance the Night Away)."
 The tracks "Pullin' Back" and "Livin' for the Beat" were co-written by Payne's then-husband, Gregory Abbott.
 "Storybook Romance" was written by Payne's younger sister, Scherrie.
 The first track and "I'll Do Anything for You" were two singles that were lifted from the album; they did not chart.

+Critical reception

+In 2013, Music Week wrote the album "is very much a product of its time, with Ms. Payne in fine voice throughout as she tackles sophisticated R&B fare and out-and-out disco with equal alacrity."